 5. Setting down for Trial

-The serving and filing of a trial record signifies a party setting down an action for trial.
+The serving and filing of a trial record signify a party setting down an action for trial.
 The trial record will include all orders and pleadings to date.
-The registrar places the action on a trial list and the parties may have to attend assignment court in order to pick dates when they will be available to attend trial.
+The registrar places the action on a trial list and the parties may have to attend assignment court in order to pick dates of when they will be available to attend trial.